Research showing a Mediterranean style diet is proving a powerful treatment for major depression https://t.co/HSiQUZpRW0

 Low carb beers have the same alcohol content as full-strength regular beers.
 They're NOT low-alcohol which is probably why they appeal as they have a better flavour.

 If you like numbers, check the table below.
-You'll see low carb beer has around 4.6% alcohol v/v, which is the same as regular beer and more than mid-strength (at 3.4% v/v) or light beers (2.7% v/v).
+You'll see low carb beer has around 4.6% alcohol by volume, which is the same as regular beer but more than mid-strength (at 3.4%) or light low-alcohol beers (2.7%).

 Carbs vs alcohol?